Clementcmoi/MoBI_plugin/README.md

 ## Python Version

-This plugin requires Python 3.7 to 3.12.
+This plugin requires Python 3.12.
 Ensure you have the correct version installed:

 ```bash
 python --version